lillyroelofs/CTBP-REU-Cytosim/README.md

 **distance_segmentation.py** - Parses one of Cytosim's output files, fiber_point.txt, to extract the distance from the center for each point on each fiber in every frame.
 Uses this information to create a histogram representing the frequencies of the fiber point's distance.
 These frequencies are 4*pi*(r2^3 - r1^3) normalized, bar plotted, then exported to an excel sheet (histogram_curve.xlsx)

+ **read_fiber_confinement.py** - Parses the Cytosim output file fiber_confinement.txt to extract the cumulative force applied by the fibers against the simulation boundary per frame.
+Has an option to normalize the force by the number of actin filaments.
+Plots the fiber confinement force against time.
+Exports the total mean fiber confinement with the bootstrapped lower/upper confidence intervals as an excel sheet (output_divided.xlsx or output.xlsx).

 **circle_heatmap.py** - Creates a circular heatmap from the histogram of the filament density along the radius of the simulation space.
 The input of this function, histogram_curve.xlsx, is produced by *distance_segmentation.py*.
 This file normalizes the color bar across all plots, and it provides 2 simulation options: filament simulations, crosslinker simulations.